jsondoo/HelloWorld/README.md

 # HelloWorld

-A social web app for sharing intellectual articles with your friends.

-Uses React.js
+HelloWorld is a social platform where users can share intellectual articles, blogs, and/or videos they enjoy with their friends.
+The backend was written in Python with the Django framework, and the front end was written with React.